Set up shift types and pay multipliers

 Name

-A descriptive label your agents will see when clocking in.
-Examples: "Regular chat", "Weekend on-call", "Holiday cover", "Training", "Back-office".
+What your agents see when they start a shift.
+Something plain and recognisable: "Regular chat", "Weekend on-call", "Holiday cover", "Training", "Back-office".

 Color